Manage Google Play private apps

 - Click Apps > Additional Google services, click to open the filter pane, and deselect the Show top featured services checkbox.
 Where is it?

-- Turn on the Google Play Developer Console for users in your organization who you want to publish applications to the internal Private Channel.
+- Turn on the Google Play Developer Console for users in your organization who you want to publish private apps.

-Apply these settings to an organizational unit to give a specific group of users access to the Private Channel.
+Apply these settings to an organizational unit to give a specific group of users access to private apps.

 To get publishing access, a domain administrator must register for a Google Play Developer Console account at https://play.google.com/apps/publish.
-We recommend that administrators create dedicated role accounts for publishing apps to the Private Channel, so the domain can retain access to published apps in case an employee leaves the organization.
-Learn how to publish apps using a Private Channel.
+We recommend that administrators create dedicated role accounts for publishing private apps, so the domain can retain access to published apps in case an employee leaves the organization.
+Learn how to publish private apps.

-Once the Google Apps administrator grants users access to the Private Channel, they can download apps from the Private Channel using the Google Play Store app on their devices.
-To access the channel, they need to go to Play Store > Apps > Categories > [your organization's name] on their Android device.
+Once the G Suite administrator whitelists a private app users can download it using the Google Play Store app on their devices.
+To access private apps, they need to go to the managed Play Store on their Android device.

 Will this feature allow me to publish internal apps to my users' BlackBerry devices, iPhones, and Windows Phones?

-No, the Private Channel is only available for Android apps on Android devices.
+No, only Android apps on Android devices are support.

-Can I publish an app to both the public Google Play store and a Private Channel?
+Can I publish an app to both the public Google Play store and as a private app?

-Can Google Apps users get a waiver for the $25 publisher registration fee?
+Can G Suite users get a waiver for the $25 publisher registration fee?

-No. All publishers have the same set of basic rights, features, and responsibilities, whether they're publishing apps publicly or to a Private Channel.
+No. All publishers have the same set of basic rights, features, and responsibilities, whether they're publishing public or private apps.

-Can I delegate a 3rd party developer to publish apps to the Private Channel?
+Can I delegate a 3rd party developer to publish private apps?

 Yes.
 After registering with the Google Play Developer Console, you can grant a 3rd party developer access to the Developer Console by sending them an invitation from within the Console.
 When creating the invitation, assign the permission Create apps restricted to domain.
-The 3rd party developer can then log into the Developer Console and publish an app on your Private Channel.
+The 3rd party developer can then log into the Developer Console and publish private apps to your domain.

 Can I publish an app to a specific group of users?

-When will the Private Channel show up in Google Play on my users’ devices?
+When will the private app show up in Google Play on my users’ devices?